oesgalha/ansible-role-storyteller/README.md

 ```

 The password to wordpress user in Mysql, the default value comes from the environment variable WP_DB_PASS.
-It's not recomendable to override this variable to a fixed value in the playbook, use a environment variable instead.
+It's not recommended to override this variable to a fixed value in the playbook, use a environment variable instead.
 ```
 storyteller_wp_db_password: "{{ lookup('env', 'WP_DB_PASS') }}"
 ```